tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-06-25-Sentencepiece.md

 <br>
 the code can be found [here](https://gist.github.com/tejasvaidhyadev/21a092ff3fe1f2c146a60af44b9519c1)

-After proper APIs completion I will creat a PR in `WordTokenizer` For now the code is kept inside ALBERT PR in TextAnalaysis
+After proper APIs completion I will creat a PR in `WordTokenizer` <br>
+For now the code is kept inside ALBERT PR in TextAnalaysis

 ```julia